piyushlokhannde/my-bidnetwork/README.md

 **State of the contract after last test: allocate_contract: BLOCK-11**<br/>
 "{\"contractID\":\"PWD-12-9024\",\"bidStartDate\":\"01/10/2019\",\"bidEndDate\":\"01/11/2019\",\"description\":\"PWD contract\",\"state\":\"ASSIGNED\",\"minimumBid\":\"500\",\"bidCount\":2,\"contractor\":\"contractor1\",\"assignedDate\":\"2019-05-18\"}"

+4) Stop the netowrk: Network is stopped using script [./stop.sh](stop.sh), this script will bring down all the containers and remove all the docker volume.
+Very important step before starting the network next time

 # Application Architecture

 Application Architecture has the folloiwng three main component: